 What is a conservatorship?
 The legal arrangement at the center of Michael Oher's case.

-Ex-NFL player Michael Oher shocked "The Blind Side" fans this week after revealing in court papers that the Tuohy family of Tennessee didn't actually adopt him, contrary to the 2009 film's dramatization.
+Ex-NFL player Michael Oher shocked "The Blind Side" fans this week after revealing in court papers that contrary to the 2009 film's depiction of his life, the Tuohy family of Tennessee didn't actually adopt him.

-Here are more specifics about what a conservatorship is and how it became the center of Michael Oher's case.
+Here are more specifics about what a conservatorship is and how the legal action became the center of Michael Oher's case.

 What is a conservatorship?

-Under Tennessee law, a conservatorship is a legal proceeding where a court strips the decision-making abilities from someone with a disability or someone who cannot make decisions on their own.
+Under Tennessee law, a conservatorship is a legal proceeding where a court strips the decision-making abilities from someone who is a minor or has a disability or someone who cannot make decisions on their own.
 A conservatorship includes transferring that decision-making ability to someone else (a conservator) or a group of people (co-conservators).

 One of the most famous cases involving a conservatorship was that of singer Britney Spears, who lived under a court-appointed conservatorship from 2008 until 2021.